 Data visualization simplifies application management and control.

-With the development of IoT (Internet of Things) and online trading, mobile apps are turning into important tools for controlling upscale systems, remote services and infrastructures.
+With the development of internet of things devices and online trading, mobile apps are turning into important tools for controlling upscale systems, remote services and infrastructures.
 Whether it’s stock price performance or the sensors on an athlete, good data visualization helps monitor operations, optimize processes and make quick, well-informed decisions.
 In these use cases, data visualization is not only an option but a necessity within mobile apps.

 Figure #4 The dashboard of the IoT App that visualizes data about shots made by basketball players